obsidianmd/obsidian-help/en/Obsidian Sync/Sync limitations.md

 ### How many remote vaults can I have?

-The amount of remote vaults you can have is determined based on your [[Plans and storage limits#Plans|Sync plan]].
+The number of remote vaults you can have is determined based on your [[Plans and storage limits#Plans|Sync plan]].
+The Standard plan includes 1 vault, the Plus plan includes 10 vaults.
+Vaults shared with you do not count towards your vault limit.

 ### How large can each remote vault be?

-You can allocate your storage any way you want across all your vaults.
+There is no per-vault limit.
+The storage limit is tied to your used account and can be applied across all your vaults.

-### How many people can I share this remote vault with?
+### How many people can I share a remote vault with?

 You can [[Collaborate on a shared vault|share a remote vault]] with up to 20 people.